|Table of Contents |

-Having arrived at the luxurious Garden City hotel on Long Island (things have changed considerably since then) the crew arranged to meet downstairs a short while later to go out for a drink.
+Having arrived at the once luxurious Garden City hotel on Long Island the crew arranged to meet downstairs a short while later to go for a drink.

-I showered and knocked for my course colleague who was drying her hair.
+Having showered and changed I knocked for my colleague who was drying her hair.
 By the time we got to the lobby everyone had gone.
 We ventured outside and walked a short way with no idea where we were going.
-We ended up going back to our rooms.
+We ended up returning to our rooms.

 The only thing I remember about my return flight was being asked by the Purser to have a walk around the cabin.
 Stepping out of the galley I found what appeared to be a used sanitary item on the floor and was told to clear it up.
 Getting tomato juice off the carpet was never easy!

-Playing jokes on cabin crew on their first flight was the norm and something we all did well into the mid 2000’s.
-As the culture at the airline began to change the atmosphere on-board also changed.
-The jokes stopped because everyone was far too scared of being reported which many people were.
+Playing jokes on crew on their first flight was the norm and something many of us did well into the mid 2000s.
+As the culture at the airline changed the atmosphere onboard also changed.
+The jokes stopped because everyone was scared of being reported and many people were.

 With that said, I love to make people laugh so still occasionally joked with colleagues.
 I was always very careful because everyone gets offended so easily nowadays.

 On my flight home from Atlanta with Bart on 25th December 2019 I played a joke on crew member Ven.
-He was sitting with a colleague at the First Class bar.
-Crew shouldn’t be sitting at the bar in full view of customers during a flight but it didn’t bother me.
+He was sitting at the bar in First.
+Crew are not supposed to sit at the bar when customers are present but it’s not something that bothered me.

-When he jumped everyone laughed including him.
+When Ven jumped everyone laughed including him.
 He then continued speaking with Katrina and I went off to do other things.
 Lottie made reference to this incident in her witness statement.

-Although Bart was not present Ven clearly told him what had taken place.
-I think it’s likely to have been at some point after the flight.
-I believe this is what led Bart to come up with the idea of accusing me of inappropriate touching.
+Although Bart was not present, Ven clearly told him what had taken place.
+I think that’s likely to have happened when Bart contacted him after the flight.
+I believe that’s why Bart came up with the idea of accusing me of inappropriate touching.

-The following screenshot comes from Ven’s witness statement.
-I had praised his standard of work during the flight and thanked him several times for helping us in First.
+The following extract comes from Ven’s witness statement.
+I had praised his standard of work several times during the flight and thanked him for helping us in First.

 He was an experienced crew member who worked to a high standard.
-That’s why I asked him to show Katrina how to complete the drinks bar paperwork.
-I was busy doing other things including sweeping the carpet to clear up the mess left behind after the breakfast service.
+That’s why I asked him to show Katrina how to complete the customs paperwork for the drinks bars.

 Ven is a cunning and malevolent individual who had a score to settle with me.
 He had been called for the flight from standby and boarded the aircraft at the same time as passengers.
 He had been told he would be working up as Purser but I had changed his working position.

 I was standing at the boarding door when he arrived.
-After introducing himself we moved to the galley where I explained I no longer needed someone to work up as Purser.
-I said I had placed him in the Premium cabin because I felt he would be well placed to help in First Class if necessary.
-That was the position I was going to work had an additional crew member not joined us.
+After introducing himself we moved to the galley where I explained I no longer needed him to work up as Purser.
+I said he would now be working in the Premium cabin.
+That was the position I was going to work had an additional crew member not arrived.

-I asked Ven several times whether he minded not working up to which he replied, “I don’t mind where I work”.
+I asked Ven several times whether he minded not working up as Purser to which he replied, “I don’t mind where I work”.

-As you’ll see from his witness statement in due course, he was in fact irritated at not being allowed to work up in the rank in which he’d been called out.
+As you’ll see from his witness statement, he was in fact irritated at not being allowed to work up in this rank.

-Although the cabin crew received a ‘working up’ payment which he would now miss out on, it appears from his witness statement he was more annoyed that two crew who had been with the airline for less time than him were given the opportunity.
+Although the cabin crew receive a ‘working up’ payment which he would now miss out on, it appears from his statement that he was more annoyed that two crew who had been with the airline for less time than him were given this opportunity.

-His witness statement is rude and offensive from start to finish.
+Ven’s witness statement is rude and offensive from start to finish.
 The allegation I squeezed his waist is grotesque.
-Like me Ven is gay and that’s relevant because of something I’ll talk about later in the blog.
+Like me Ven is gay and that’s relevant because of something I’ll talk about shortly.

-Despite proving unequivocally not only that he lied throughout his entire statement but also that he colluded with Bart and another crew member, the Head of Cabin Crew wasn’t interested.
+Despite proving beyond reasonable doubt not only that he lied throughout his statement but also that he colluded with Bart and another crew member, the Head of Department took little notice.

-The inappropriate touching allegation was upheld purely on evidence taken from Bart’s complaint, his fiancee’s witness statement and witness statements written by Ven and Mia.
+The inappropriate touching allegation was upheld purely on evidence taken from Bart’s complaint, Anna’s witness statement and witness statements written by Ven and Mia.

 Crew member Mia also accused me of touching her leg.
-It wasn’t difficult to prove her and Ven were lying.
+It was easy to prove her and Ven were not telling the truth.

-Ven worked to a high standard and I praised him on several occasions during both sectors of our flight.
-He had attended a recent awards evening where staff with the highest performance scores are nominated for various awards.
+Ven had recently attended an awards evening where staff with the highest performance scores are nominated for various awards.

 The second is from the witness statement of Katrina who worked up in the cabin as Purser.

 “Rating” is the score she awarded me out of 5.
-“Brief” refers to my pre-flight briefing prior to leaving the UK;
+“Brief” refers to my pre-flight briefing prior to each sector.